With my teeny-tiny measurements – I'm 1 pixel high by 1 pixel wide – I go completely unnoticed.

 Last technical check before enjoying your Facebook pixel on WordPress: check that it's working properly!

-How do you know if your pixel works on WordPress?
+How to know if your pixel works on WordPress?

 You'll find it by doing a search on your favorite browser, or by going to the Chrome Web Store.